 Alexia has coached, counseled, educated, and learned and laughed alongside hundreds of people to improve their nutrition quality, break their food rules, transition to a new way of eating (plant-based, low-sodium, Mediterranean, gluten-free, etc.), and manage their health and weight – even those with a crazy schedule, those on a tight food budget, and those concerned with the quality or – or additives in – their foods

 Alexia is a Registered Dietitian Nutritionist credentialed through the Commission on Dietetic Registration and Licensed Dietitian/Nutritionist with Florida Department of Health.
-Her Certified Health Coach credential is from the American Council on Exercise.
+Her Certified Health Coach and Certified Personal Trainer credentials are from the American Council on Exercise.
 She holds a Master of Science degree in Nutrition & Dietetics and a Bachelor of Science in Health from the University of North Florida.
 From her previous career, she earned a Bachelor of Science in Business and Professional Management from Nova Southeastern University.

 200 Surefire Ways to Eat Well and Feel Better, Fair Winds Press, 2014.
 Co-author with other University of North Florida faculty